Smaranda Gheorghiu: Biography

-Her second husband, Petre Gheorghiu died a few years after their marriage, which left Smaranda a widow with two daughters: Zoe and Magadalena, one from each marriage.
+Her second husband, Petre Gheorghiu died a few years after their marriage, leaving her with two daughters: Zoe and Magadalena, one from each marriage.

 Literary career

 Her literary debut came in 1881, when she began publishing poetry in Alexandru Macedonski's Literatorul magazine.
 Much of her early output consisted of pedagogical writings and children's literature.
-She also starts to publish more serious poetry and essays in literary magazines and periodicals such as Convorbiri literare, Fântâna Blanduziei, Adevărul, Revista literară, Generația viitoare, Românul, Tribuna and Universul.
+She also started to publish more serious poetry and essays in literary magazines and periodicals such as Convorbiri literare, Fântâna Blanduziei, Adevărul, Revista literară, Generația viitoare, Românul, Tribuna and Universul.

-In 1888 she publishes her first book, a volume of poetry called Din pana suferinței (Suffering's Pen).
-Her next volume is one of short stories, Novele (1890).
-In 1892, shortly after the death of her friend, Veronica Micle, she wrote a monograph of Micle, in which she outline her contributions to the Romantic poetry of Romania.
-A talk on Micle's legacy held at the Romanian Athenaeum on 13 December 1891 also gives her the distinction of being the first woman to hold a lecture in this prestigious institution.
+In 1888 she published her first book, a volume of poetry called Din pana suferinței (Suffering's Pen).
+Her next volume was a book of short stories, Novele (1890).
+In 1892, shortly after the death of her friend, Veronica Micle, she wrote a monograph of Micle, in which she outlined her contributions to the Romantic poetry of Romania.
+A talk on Micle's legacy held at the Romanian Athenaeum on 13 December 1891 also made her the first woman to lecture there.

-In 1893, Smaranda Gheorghiu issued her very own literary journal, Altițe și Bibiliuri (Lace and Frills), through which she called for a reform of the education system, which she saw as outdated.
-Throughout the 1890s her works become more politically charged.
-In 1896 she holds two lectures on feminism, among the first of their kind in Romania.
-These are Feciorii și fiicele noastre (Our Sons and Daughters) and Inteligența femeii (Women's Intelligence), both later published as volumes.
-Around the turn of the century, Maica Smara begins publishing travel literature, based on her tours of Europe.
-Between 1904 and 1906 she publishes several plays covering subjects as diverse as incest, legal male responsibility for fathered children, the Union of the Romanian principalities, or working class life.
+In 1893 Smaranda Gheorghiu issued her own literary journal, Altițe și Bibiliuri (Lace and Frills), in which she called for a reform of the education system, which she saw as outdated.
+Throughout the 1890s her works became more politically charged.
+In 1896 she gave two lectures on feminism, among the first of their kind in Romania, Feciorii și fiicele noastre (Our Sons and Daughters) and Inteligența femeii (Women's Intelligence), both later published as books.
+Around the turn of the century, Maica Smara began publishing travel literature, based on her tours of Europe.
+Between 1904 and 1906 she published several plays covering subjects including incest, legal male responsibility for fathered children, the Union of the Romanian principalities, or working class life.
 Her first novel, Fata tatii, (Daddy's Girl) was published in 1912 and deals with feminist issues.

-She continues to write until towards the end of her life, with the last work published during her lifetime being Cântă Dorna (Dorna is Singing), an epic poem in two acts that appeared in 1939.
+She continued to write until near the end of her life, with the last work published during her lifetime being Cântă Dorna (Dorna is Singing), an epic poem in two acts that appeared in 1939.

-Despite her multifaceted literary output, her most recognizable work today probably consists of the lyrics “Vine vine primăvara / Se așterne-n toată țara / Floricele pe câmpii / Hai să le-adunăm copii” that make up the so-called ”Cântecul școlarului”, a well known children's song about the arrival of spring.
+Her most recognizable work today is probably the lyrics “Vine vine primăvara / Se așterne-n toată țara / Floricele pe câmpii / Hai să le-adunăm copii” that make up the ”Cântecul școlarului”, a children's song about the arrival of spring.